by Dr. Jeannie Thomason

 Did You GET THAT??
 You can render or extrude a pet food into mush, but it is still considered “natural” if you haven’t added anything synthetic, unless you had to.

 AAFCO also says that labeling something “natural” must not be misleading; but even AAFCO knows this is impossible.
 Pet food companies may in reality NOT add anything synthetic in the main raw materials for the food.
-However, typically they buy bulk mixtures of vitamins, minerals and other additives to spray on the finished product from factories overseas, where, as we all learned in the 2007 pet food recalls, quality controls are for the most part more nonexistent then they are here.
+However, typically they buy bulk mixtures of man made vitamins, minerals and other additives to spray onto the finished product and most often it is purchased from factories overseas, where, as we all learned in the 2007 pet food recalls, that quality controls are for the most part more nonexistent then they are here.

-Officially, the word organic refers to anything that is now, or ever was, alive.
-Your dog is organic according to this – your lawn is.
+Officially, the word organic refers to anything that is now, or ever was (past tense) alive.
+Your dog is organic according to this – your lawn is “organic”.
 Your salad is.
 Your newspaper is, you are!
 Yes, this means that without any real quality control over pet food manufacturing that they may say their food is organic if they use once live meat or veggies in the “raw materials” they start out with for their unique formula.

 Rendering plants are piled high with “raw product/material” consisting of a mixture of whole bodies and animal parts, plastic bags, Styrofoam packages, metal tags, pet collars-anything and everything that is considered to be “waste” but is still suitable for recycling.